conda/conda-docs/docs/source/help/troubleshooting.rst

 The ``requests`` version can be updated with ``pip install -U requests``.

 On Windows ``PYTHONPATH`` can be cleared in the environment variable settings.
-On OS X and Linux it can typically be cleared by removing it from the bash profile and restarting the shell.
+On OSX and Linux it can typically be cleared by removing it from the bash profile and restarting the shell.

 .. _shell-command-location: